How to Mine $ORE on macOS: Step by Step

 Important notes:

-• Number of cores: Here I chose to use 4 cores because it is a good balance between performance and not raising the temperature of your Mac too much.
+- Number of cores: I chose 4 cores here because it gives you a solid balance between performance and keeping your Mac from running too hot.
 If you want to use more, just change the number.

-• The temperature: Watch out!
-Your Mac can get hot if you use a lot of cores.
-I have a stand that raises it a bit to dissipate the heat better.
+- Temperature: Be careful.
+Your Mac can heat up if you use too many cores.
+I use a stand that lifts it a bit so it can dissipate heat better.

-• Screen off: You can lower the brightness or directly turn off the screen.
-Minar does not require the screen to be on.
+- Screen off: You can lower the brightness or turn the screen off completely.
+Mining does not need the display to stay on.

 5. Check your progress

-To make sure you are mining right, look at the outputs in the terminal.
+To make sure you are mining correctly, watch the terminal output.
 You should see something like this:

 OK 5fhL6s2xaeg6KAGLwKsk218hDqr9q86PDiBH3id6LajR8Edpf4gnq67FGBDRLbcgC